-Kansas Children’s Service League (KCSL) held its Annual Meeting Luncheon and Awards Ceremony at Townsite Tower in Topeka on April 14.
-The Annual Meeting is a wonderful way to celebrate agency benchmarks and recognize those who contribute to the achievement of our mission.
+Kansas Children’s Service League (KCSL) held its Annual Luncheon and Awards Ceremony at Townsite Tower in Topeka on April 14.
+The ceremony is a wonderful way to celebrate agency benchmarks and recognize those who contribute to the achievement of our mission.

 Distinguished Service to Kansas Children